-Operator Description == If the value of two operands is equal, then the condition becomes true. != If the value of two operands is not equal, then the condition becomes true. <= If the first operand is less than or equal to the second operand, then the condition becomes true. >= If the first operand is greater than or equal to the second operand, then the condition becomes true.
+Operator Description == If the value of two operands is equal, then the condition becomes true. != If the value of two operands is not equal, then the condition becomes true <= If the first operand is less than or equal to the second operand, then the condition becomes true. >= If the first operand is greater than or equal to the second operand, then the condition becomes true.
 If the first operand is greater than the second operand, then the condition becomes true. < If the first operand is less than the second operand, then the condition becomes true.

-3.2.4 Logical Operators (and, or, not)

-The logical operators are used primarily in the expression evaluation to make a decision.
+3.2.4 Logical Operators (and, or, not) The logical operators are used primarily in the expression evaluation to make a decision.
 Python supports the following logical operators.

-ports the following logical operators.
-Operator tor Description and If both the expression are true, then the condition will be true.
-If a and b are the two expressions, $a \rightarrow true$, $b \rightarrow true => a$ and $b \rightarrow true$. or or If one of the expressions is true, then the condition will be true.
-If a and are the two expressions, $a \rightarrow true$, $b \rightarrow false => a$ or $b \rightarrow true$. not If an expression a is true, then not (a) will be false and vice vers
+rator Description If both the expression are true, then the condition will be true.
+If a and b are the two expressions, $a \rightarrow true$ , $b \rightarrow true => a$ and $b \rightarrow true$ . or If one of the expressions is true, then the condition will be true.
+If a and are the two expressions, $a \rightarrow true$ , $b \rightarrow false => a$ or $b \rightarrow true$ . not If an expression a is true, then not (a) will be false and vice versa.